 Because the J2EE configuration controls the fundamental behavior of an application, the J2EE descriptors are typically defined only during the application development phase, and are not modified when the application is later deployed to a different environment.
 For example, when you deploy an application to a testing or production domain, the application's behavior (and therefore its J2EE configuration) should remain the same as when application was deployed in the development domain.
-See "Perform Front-end Configuration" on page 3-12 for more information.
+See Section 3.4, "Perform Front-end Configuration" for more information.

-WebLogic Server Configuration
+3.2.2 WebLogic Server Configuration